matt-chv/embedded-analog-intelligence/reveal/ros_fusion.md

 ## ROS

-What is ROS, let's do a little look back in the future of robotics
 <ul>
    <span class="fragment"><li> 2007 *real* start to avoid constant re-inventing the wheel </li></span>
    <span class="fragment"><li> 2012 <a href="https://rosindustrial.org/briefhistory">ROS-I</a> github launched </li></span>